wikimedia-research/Discovery-Search-Adhoc-RelevanceSurveys/README.md

 ## Scripts

 1. **Data**
     - [pageviews.R](pageviews.R) uses the Wikimedia Analytics Pageviews API to fetch a month worth of daily pageview counts for the relevant articles
     - [events.R](events.R) fetches the survey data from Event Logging database
     - [discernatron.R](discernatron.R) fetches relevance scores from Discernatron's API
     - [data.R](data.R) combines fetched pageviews, survey data, and Discernatron scores into complete datasets
 2. **Model Tuning & Training** via [models.R](models.R)
     - Outputs `models/model-index.csv`
     - [keras.R](keras.R) has the code for training a deep neural network with Keras and outputs `models/keras-index.csv`
 3. **Model Evaluation** via [evaluate.R](evaluate.R)
     - Outputs `models/model-accuracy.csv`
     - **Note** that [keras.R](keras.R) computes accuracy as part of the training process

+## Production

+To use the final model for predicting relevance of any query-page combination from users' survey responses, please refer to [these instructions](production).